IBMTechSales/was-appmod/docs/appmod-labs/OperationalModernization/README.md

      <br/>

-2. You should see the following message if the image was successfully built.
-Please wait if it's still building.

-     ```
-     Successfully built aa6babbb5ce9
-     Successfully tagged default-route-openshift-image-registry.apps.demo.ibmdte.net/apps-was/cos-was:latest
-     ```

-3. Validate that image is in the repository by running the command:
+4. Validate that image is in the repository by running the command:
    ```
    docker images
    ```